cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-15-i- am-switching-to-python-and-actually-liking-it.md

 Why?

 1. Because of my bad memory: I don't like code parts scattered across multiple repositories (it's definitely not search-friendly).
-2. Because having multiple repost is mostly unnecessary: I'm just one guy, and I believe that if a project grows to the point that it needs to be split into multiple repositories, then it's a sign of over-engineering.
+2. Because having multiple repos is mostly unnecessary: I'm just one guy, and I believe that if a project grows to the point that it needs to be split into multiple repositories, then it's a sign of over-engineering.
 3. Because I'm lazy: I like to keep things as simple as possible, compile, test, containerize, and deploy from a single location.[^5]

 I would like to have a tool that generates the project structure for me, but I haven't found one that fits me yet.